Test False

 There's no one-size-fits-all approach to an internal communication strategy.
 Naturally, some of your employees will prefer to use email and some will prefer a more social approach.

 The key is to be clear about which tools are meant to accomplish which tasks.
-It's then key to identify one centralized location for employees to go to for information that can then point them to the next relevant place.
+It's then key to identify one centralised location for employees to go to for information that can then point them to the next relevant place.

 Empower Your Employees